-Temp.
+2 Temp.
 Sensor Tc1 & Indoor Heat Exchanger Temp.
 Sensor

 The temperature of Tc1 should now be hot.
-This will indicate the 4-way valve is directing hot gas to the indoor coils.
-If it is not, there is a problem with the 4-way valve.
-The PCB will detect the temperature difference and generate an Error Code.
+This will indicate the 4 way valve is directing hot gas to the indoor coils.
+If it is not, there is a problem with the 4 way valve.
+The ECU will detect the temperature difference and generate an Error Code.

 The indoor heat exchanger temperature sensor will monitor the temperature of the indoor coil to ensure it is hot enough to prevent blowing cold air.
-Once adequately warm temperature is sensed at the indoor coil, the PCB will increase the fan speed if needed to meet the demand.
+Once adequately warm temperature is sensed at the indoor coil, the ECU will energize the indoor fan to a higher speed.

 The hot gas entering the indoor coil will condense into a saturated mix and then be subcooled.
-The refrigerant will return to the outdoor unit via the liquid line.
+The refrigerant will return to the outdoor unit via the mixed phase small line.